nusrenag/smart-parking-system/README.md

 # 🚗 Smart Parking System

+🚗 **Smart Parking System**

-This project is an Arduino-based smart parking system designed to automate vehicle entry and efficiently manage parking space allocation.
-The system detects incoming vehicles, analyzes parking availability, and guides the driver to the nearest available spot.
+This project is a smart parking management solution developed using Arduino.
+The system automatically detects incoming vehicles, assesses the occupancy rate of parking spaces in the parking lot, and directs the driver to the most suitable available parking space.

+The rapid increase in the number of vehicles today makes finding a parking space increasingly difficult.
+Such smart solutions enable more efficient use of existing parking spaces.

+## 🎯 Project Objective

+The main objective of this project is to make parking lot use more practical and efficient.
+To this end, the system automates parking lot entry, allowing vehicles to enter quickly.
+It also monitors parking lot occupancy in real-time and shows drivers the nearest available parking space.
+This prevents unnecessary waiting, minimizes time loss, and makes the parking process much more convenient.

 ## 🔧 Components Used

-* Arduino Uno – main microcontroller
+🔧 **Hardware Used**

+All components used in the project have been carefully selected to ensure the system operates smoothly and intelligently:

+*Arduino Uno

+It is at the heart of the system.
+It receives and processes data from all sensors and controls other components accordingly.

-* Ultrasonic Sensor (HC-SR04) – vehicle detection at the entrance
+*Ultrasonic Sensor (HC-SR04)

-* 4 IR Sensors – parking space occupancy detection
-* Servo Motor – barrier gate control
+Used to determine if there is a vehicle at the parking lot entrance.
+It measures the distance by sending sound waves and detects the vehicle.

+*Infrared (IR) Sensors (4 units)

+Placed in each parking space.
+Thanks to these sensors, it instantly detects whether the parking spaces are occupied or empty.

+*Servo Motor (SG90)

+Controls the parking lot entrance gate.
+It opens the gate when a vehicle is detected and closes it again when the process is complete.

-* 16x2 I2C LCD Display – user interface
+*16x2 I2C LCD Screen

+Used to provide information to the driver.
+Important information such as empty parking spaces and directions are displayed here.

+*Breadboard and Jumper Cables

+Used for circuit connections.

-## ⚙️ Working Principle
+## ⚙️ How Does the System Work?

+The system works according to the following steps:

-* When a vehicle approaches the entrance, it is detected by the ultrasonic sensor
+1. When the vehicle approaches the entrance, it is detected by the ultrasonic sensor.
-* A "Welcome" message is displayed on the LCD screen
+2. A welcome message is displayed to the driver on the LCD screen.
-* The system reads data from IR sensors to determine which parking spots are occupied or available
+3. The system analyzes the status of parking spaces by receiving data from the IR sensors.
-* Available parking spaces are listed on the LCD
+4. Empty parking spaces are listed on the LCD screen.
-* The system selects and recommends the nearest available parking spot
+5. The system determines the nearest empty parking space.
+6. The driver is shown which parking space to go to.
-* The servo motor opens the gate to allow vehicle entry
+7. The servo motor starts and opens the entrance gate.
-* After a short delay, the gate automatically closes
+8. The gate closes automatically after the vehicle enters.
-* If all parking spots are occupied, the system displays a "Parking Full" message and keeps the gate closed
+9. If all parking spaces are full, the system does not allow entry.

-## 🅿️ Parking System

-* IR1 → Parking Spot 1
-* IR2 → Parking Spot 2
-* IR3 → Parking Spot 3
-* IR4 → Parking Spot 4

-## 📷 Circuit Diagram
+## 📷 Circuit Diagram for Proteus
 <img width="1016" height="671" alt="Ekran görüntüsü 2026-04-27 214845" src="https://github.com/user-attachments/assets/8ae21a17-5e84-45c5-a8a6-0c2a69a5ce52" />
+Additionally, if you'd like to run the project in Proteus, you can download and run the file named *New Projects.pdsprj* from my page.

-## 💻 Code for Circuit Diagram
+## 💻 Code for Circuit Diagram (Proteus)
+After downloading the circuit diagram in Proteus, the code used is given below.
+You can also use it by downloading the *sketch_apr24a.ino* and *sketch_apr24a.ino.hex* files from my page.
 ```cpp
 #include <Wire.h>
 #include <LiquidCrystal_I2C.h>